 Popcultural Osmosis: You've probably encountered the tropes this series popularized long before you ever heard of the series itself.

-Potty Emergency: Hornblower uses this as an excuse to get out of a reception line at the Czar's court so he can go and stop Braun from assassinating him.
-Even dancing from one foot to the other in his anxiety to get away, which adds to the veracity of his excuse.
+Potty Emergency: Hornblower uses this as an excuse to get out of a reception line at a Russian event so he can go and stop Braun from assassinating the Czar.
+He even dances from one foot to the other in his anxiety to get away, which adds to the veracity of his excuse.

 Privateer: There are numerous encounters with them.
 The ship's entire mission in Lieutenant Hornblower is to incapacitate a Spanish privateer base in Haiti.